BC46/FLSharp/README.md

 - Allows up to 127 selectable resolutions in the general options menu; these are automatically determined based on the user's main monitor resolution.
 - Fixes the problem where the general options menu can't distinguish two different resolutions with the same width.
 - Makes the default resolution button in the general options menu select the user's main monitor resolution instead of 1024x768.
-- Prevent Freelancer from running with resolutions beyond the main display's capabilities.
+- Prevent Freelancer from running with resolutions beyond the main display's capabilities in terms of horizontal and vertical resolution.
 - Sets the user's main monitor resolution as the default in-game resolution.
 - Instead of checking if the available resolutions are supported each time the option menu opens, do it only when needed (optimization).
-- Allows for the Ctrl + C and Ctrl + V hotkeys to copy all text from any FL input box to the clipboard, and paste text from the clipboard to any FL input box, respectively.
+- Allows for the Ctrl + C hotkey to copy text from any Freelancer input box to the clipboard.
+- Allows for the Ctrl + V hotkey to paste text from the clipboard to any Freelancer input box.
 - Improved the slide-out animation for some UI buttons in the multiplayer menus.

 More fixes and improvements may be added in the future.